 Our dedicated support team will help you present yourself at your best for the next step of your career.

-You'll be assigned a supervisor who will guide your work throughout your time with us.
-We'll match your research interests to their area of expertise.
+You'll have a supervisor who will guide your work throughout your time with us.

 Training and support

 You'll have access to all of the transferable skills training programmes available to MPhil and PhD students.
 There are also a range of events to take part in during your induction week (usually the first week of your first semester), as well as taking the online Being an Effective Researcher Tutorial from the Building Research and Innovation Capacity team which is obligatory for all research students.